Assistance is available through the Distance Education Department

 Making PDF and Word Doc files accessible

-For guidance on document accessibility, see these help articles: Creating Accessible Word Documents, Creating Accessible PDF Documents, and Creating Accessible PowerPoint Presentations
+For guidance on document accessibility, see these guides: Creating Accessible Word Documents, Creating Accessible PDF Documents, and Creating Accessible PowerPoint Presentations

 Making Multimedia Files Accessible

-For all online classes, in order to comply with federal and state laws, multimedia files that the instructor is requiring their students to watch or listen to will need to be made accessible.
-Multimedia files that are optional, but are on SRJC resources (Canvas) will also need to be made accessible.
+For all online classes, in order to comply with federal and state laws, multimedia files that the instructor requires their students to watch or listen to need to be made accessible.
 This means that audio files must have a transcript and video files must be captioned.

 The Distance Education Captioning and Transcription grant (DECT) provides California community colleges with funding to create the captions and transcripts for online classes.
 The instructor will not experience a significant work load in this process.